gssomuah/FluidFlowEngineeringSuite/README.md

-\# Ginberg
+\# FLUID FLOW ENGINEERING SUITE

-Ginberg is a Python-based project with a Streamlit application and supporting engineering code.
+FLUID FLOW ENGINEERING SUITE is a Python-based project with a Streamlit application and supporting engineering code.